mrkkrp/markkarpov.com/post/smart-constructors-that-cannot-fail.md

 ## Basics

-The first I'd like to propose is to separate primitives for construction of `Refined` types and actual establishing of properties.
+The first thing I'd like to propose is to separate primitives for construction of `Refined` types and actual establishing of properties.
 Because well, we could establish some properties this morning and then establish some more in the afternoon.
 We should be able to!
-This also suggests that if we want to have many different properties we could actually store them in a phantom type that is a list on the type level, so here we go:
+This also suggests that if we want to have many different properties we could actually store them in a phantom type that is a list on the type level, so here we
+go:

 ```haskell
 -- | @'Refined' ps a@ is a wrapper around @a@ proving that it has properties